vbaconnet-ledger/developer-portal/_docs/platform-app/introduction.md

 ## Context

 In this article, we will guide you through the process of developing and integrating your classical application (non DApp or Platform app) to the Ledger Live ecosystem.
-By having your application supported in Ledger Live, you increase the security and ease of use for your users, while simultaneously having access to over 3 million Ledger Live users.
+By having your application supported in Ledger Live, you offer security, ease and accessibility to millions of users.

 ## What is a Platform App?